Some good news, the Ozone Layer is recuperating

 In a 2015 report, it was mentioned that the Montreal Protocol will have a positive impact on human health.
 When the ozone layer is intact, it will prevent 280 million cases of skin cancer, 1.5 million skin cancer deaths, and 45 million cases of cataracts in the U.S.

 What is the current state of the Ozone Hole?
 Well, the opinions vary.
 Some say it is getting smaller while others say there are no studies which can prove this.

 The Ozone Hole is getting smaller?

 It seems that the Antarctic ozone hole is slowly but surely reducing in size.
 This is good news and shows that the collective effort in reducing harmful chemicals has produced this positive fact.

 Still, there is also bad news and scientist are still trying to find the reason or reasons for this phenomena.
 The ozone near the equator and in the middle latitudes of the globe continues to get thinner.

 All this shows that there is still a considerable dis-balance and we cannot lower our guard.
 We have to realize a healthy ozone layer is vital for all living beings on this earth.
 We need it to survive.

 Our modern inventions are harmful to the ozone layer

 I think by now it is obvious for everybody that modern life inventions like fridges or air-conditioning, harms our environment and especially the ozone layer which protects us from harmful UV radiation.
 Up to now, we somehow know what we are confronting.
 Even if not enough is being done to maintain the ozone layer in a healthy state most people realize it is important.

 Sadly, there is an imminent danger one hears nothing about.
 There currently are no studies available.
 Neither are there any studies in the making and no funds are set aside to investigate.
-When you ask the question “How will high-frequency microwave radiation affects the ozone hole.”, Wikipedia replies “The page How will high-frequency microwave radiation effect the ozone hole, does not exist.”
+When you ask the question “How will high-frequency microwave radiation affect the ozone hole.”, Wikipedia replies “The page How will high-frequency microwave radiation effect the ozone hole, does not exist.”